nfes-org/nfes-org.github.io/_posts/2026-05-26-Field-Trip-to-Padova.md

 cover: /assets/events/field-trip-teaser-2026.jpg
 cover_size: lg
 pageview: true
-excerpt: "Members are invited to sign up for NFES Field Trip to Italy before June 2."
+excerpt: "Members are invited to sign up for NFES Field Trip to Italy before June 2.
+The trip is scheduled for 24–28 September 2026."
 ---

 NFES invites our members to join the Field Trip to Padova/Bologna Italy, scheduled on 24–28 September 2026 (Thursday through Monday).
 Please sign up before June 2, 2026.